microsoft/startups/README.md

 # Startups guide to Azure
-This repo provides startups with Azure guidance, information, and resources.
+This repo aims to provide you, a startup founder/technical decision maker/developer/curious learner with Azure guidance, information, and resources.
 Whether you're creating something brand new, you're considering a move from another cloud provider, you want to leverage Azure services, you're refactoring your architecture, or you're throwing everything away and starting over, this guide will help you.

 ## Get started with Azure
 You can quickly get started with Azure by [creating a free account](https://azure.microsoft.com/en-us/).
 The free account includes access to 25 different products that are always free.
 You also get free access to popular Azure products for 12 months.
-And you get a $200 credit to spend in the first month.
+Additionally, you get a $200 credit to spend in the first month.
 For the latest details on the free Azure account, consult the [Azure Free Account FAQ](https://azure.microsoft.com/en-us/free/free-account-faq/).

 If you already have an Azure subscription, you don't need to create a new account.